-As we read in our opening scripture, our brother Paul, inspired by God, wrote, "For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline."
+As we read in our opening scripture, our brother Paul, inspired by God, wrote, "For God did not give us a spirit of fear, but a spirit of power and of love and of a sound mind."
 (2 Timothy 1:7) It is a decision of our will to release all that is dear or unclear to us to God.
 Each time we do, we sense God's approval and are comforted.
 There are times, however, when we cannot find the faith that our circumstances require.
 We can be reassured that when we are without faith, He is still faithful.